y0va/hummingpy/README.md

 # hummingpy
-Python sound spy on RPI3 for bee hives
+Python sound fft 2 txt transformer on RPI3 for bee hives

 ## Setup a hummingpy image